michaelpatrickpurcell/castle-of-magic/README.md

 ### Determining the Outcome
 Each outcome corresponds to one of the ways the three arcana can be used in the ritual spell.
-The mapping between outcomes and how the arcana are is random and changes from game to game.
+The mapping between outcomes and how the arcana are used is changes from game to game.

 Each outcome is represented by an outcome card.
 Each way the arcana can be used is represented by a ritual card.